 Prof. Johan Chang

-The Swiss Free Electron Laser (SwissFEL) facility is expected to generate breakthroughs in our understanding of ultrafast photochemistry, photobiology and condensed matter dynamics.
-In the effort to setup x-ray diffraction experiments for quantum matter systems in pulsed magnetic fields (image to the left), no commercial product could meet the extreme conditions; low temperatures and compact dimensions.
-Stimulated by these requirements, a novel cryostat design was developed by Dominik Biscette.
-In spring 2017, the first prototype was produced and shown to exceed the desired functionality (see the cool-down curve below).
-With the new design, a low base temperature is reached with a faster cooling rate and a reduction of physical dimensions, surpassing existing cryostats.
-A patent application of the design principle was filed in 2019.
-In the same year saw the founding of condenZero.
-The company aims to implement this cryostat technology for cryo-TEM sample holders.
+The Swiss Free Electron Laser (SwissFEL) facility is poised to revolutionize our understanding of ultrafast photochemistry, photobiology, and condensed matter dynamics.
+For x-ray diffraction experiments on quantum matter systems in pulsed magnetic fields (image to the left), no off-the-shelf product could meet the harsh conditions of low temperatures and compact dimensions.
+Responding to these demands, Dominik Biscette developed a novel cryostat design.
+By spring 2017, the first prototype was produced, surpassing the desired functionality (see the cool-down curve below).
+This new design achieved a lower base temperature, faster cooling rate, and reduced physical dimensions, outperforming existing cryostats.
+In 2019, a patent application for the design principle was filed, and the same year saw the founding of condenZero.
+The company aims to implement this cutting-edge cryostat technology for cryo-TEM sample holders and other scientific instruments.

 New office location

 Similar to Damian, we had known Robin when he worked together with us during his apprenticeship at ETH Zurich